 In 1964 Bill and Millie were united in marriage in Wheaton, Illinois.
 The two started their family of four children and in 1975 the family moved to Ashland, Kansas where Millie was raised.
 Bill worked as carpenter for a couple of years and then joined the Clark County Sheriff’s Department as a Deputy Sheriff in 1977.
 Bill retired at the age of 66 after working proudly and serving the people of Clark County for 18 years.
 Bill enjoyed working another 12 years as a carpenter in Ashland and finally retired for good at the age of 78.
 Bill enjoyed working with his hands, fishing, hunting, and spending time with family and friends.
 Bill was a Christian, a proud American, a proud military Veteran, a 33rd degree Mason, a lifetime member of the National Rifle Association, and a firm believer in the right to bear and keep arms.
 Bill’s children thank the fine folks of Ashland and Clark County for the 44 years Bill and Millie lived in Ashland where they called “home”.
 In lieu of flowers, donations may be made to honor Bill to the USD 220 SHOW (Students Honoring Our Warriors) Program, the Ashland Health Care Center-Long Term, or during offering this Sunday at your Church.
 Arrangements were provided by Wilkinson Funeral Service.

-To send flowers to William (Bill) Joseph Steele's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William (Bill) Joseph Steele, please visit our floral store.